Resignation and Termination

 When you terminate, all accrued vacation minus used vacation time will be paid in your final paycheck.
 If you have less than three (3) months of service, you have not earned any vacation time and are not eligible for terminal vacation pay.
 The termination date is defined as the last date actually worked and is not extended by vacation time or holiday pay.
 If an employee is involuntarily discharged from his or her position (for example, in instances of gross misconduct, violation of campus policy or unlawful activity), payment of terminal vacation may be denied.

-The college does not pay out accrued but unused sick or personal time.
+The University does not pay out accrued but unused sick or personal time.